Alexhuszagh/autocom/README.md

 AutoCom
 =======

-Lattice is a C++11 interface for the Component Object Model (COM) supporting MinGW and MSVC, inspired by [ComTypes](https://github.com/enthought/comtypes).
+AutoCom is a C++11 interface for the Component Object Model (COM) supporting MinGW and MSVC, inspired by [ComTypes](https://github.com/enthought/comtypes).

 **Table of Contents**